ampproject/amphtml/extensions/amp-date-picker/amp-date-picker.md

 ##### setDates

-Sets the selected start and end dates in a date range picker.
+This action sets the selected start and end dates in a date range picker.

 ```html
 <button on="tap: date-picker.setDates(start='2018-01-01', end='2018-01-07')">